-In college admissions, the ACT Composite Score is by far the most important score.
+Your ACT Composite Score is an important part of your college applications.
 In this guide, we show you how exactly to calculate your ACT Composite Score from each of your section scores.
-More importantly, we give you custom strategies on how to use your composite score to adapt your ACT prep.
+More importantly, we give you custom strategies on how to use your Composite Score to adapt your ACT prep.
 Read on...

 Calculating Your ACT Composite Score

-The ACT has 4 core sections (English, Math, Reading, and Science), with 1 optional section (Writing).
-Each of the 4 sections has a score that ranges from 1 (lowest) to 36 (highest).
+The ACT has four core sections (English, Math, Reading, and Science), with one optional section (Writing).
+Each of the four sections has a score that ranges from 1 (lowest) to 36 (highest).
 The Writing score is a separate score, ranging from 2 (lowest) to 12 (highest).

-Your Composite Score is an average (the arithmetic mean) of your 4 core section scores, with these important points:
+Your Composite Score is the average (the arithmetic mean) of your four core section scores, with these important points:

 - The Composite is rounded to the nearest whole number.

-- 0.5 is rounded UP to the nearest whole number.
+- Scores ending in 0.5 or higher are rounded UP to the nearest whole number.